RENATOZANGER/serverless-static-site-aws/README.md

 # serverless-static-site-aws
 Infrastructure for a static website on AWS using S3, CloudFront, Lambda, and DynamoDB.

 This project sets up a serverless architecture for hosting static content with global distribution and integration with a backend API for dynamic operations.

-This project consists of receiving information about student registration and queries through the front end, through a static website with HTML and Java Script.
+The front-end will receive the information about student registration and queries through the front end, through a static website with HTML and Java Script.
 The Java Script triggers the API Gateway with the POST/GET method, triggering the Lambda that will query/include the student in Dynamodb.
 The resources used were: CloudFront, S3, API Gateway, Lambda and Dynamodb.
 The infrastructure was provisioned using Terraform.